Fin’s Recovery Journey

 I did about a year of biomedical intervention under the supervision of two Medical Doctors before I eventually switched to homeopathy.

-Hamilton is a very sensitive boy and became very hyperactive and did not sleep well on biomedical intervention, which is why they agreed with me that he would be better off pursuing a more natural and homeopathic approach, as he was already a big responder to homeopathy.
+Fin is a very sensitive boy and became very hyperactive and did not sleep well on biomedical intervention, which is why they agreed with me that he would be better off pursuing a more natural and homeopathic approach, as he was already a big responder to homeopathy.

 Homeopathy changed our family’s life for the better and alongside Craniosacral therapy and Reiki has produced the biggest wows so far.
-I discovered it when Hamilton started to get allergic reactions to all foods.
+I discovered it when Fin started to get allergic reactions to all foods.
 Everything he put in his mouth made his cheeks swell up and his tongue would get stuck between his teeth and he would moan and cry until the swelling came down a few hours later.

 Fed up with seeing him suffer (with no helpful suggestions from his GP) I did some research and found a remedy called Apis which is for bee stings and swelling.
 I popped one of the tiny white pills in his mouth and within minutes his swelling would calm down.